osumontreal/opensci-resources-for-neuro-ai/README.md

 #### How to Contribute
 Anyone who wishes to contribute by sharing resources they find useful are welcomed.
 You can share open platforms, repositories, libraries, data, project examples, open access journals, etc.

-   1. You will need a Github account [Create Github account]!(https://github.com/join)
+   1. You will need a Github account [GitHub account](https://github.com/join)!

    2. Log in, and access the list's Github page `OS-resources-Neuro-AI`